Last verified on May 24, 2023

-As you progress through your residency and after completion of training, you will take two exams to gain initial certification in diagnostic radiology: the Core Exam and the Certifying Exam.
+As candidates progress through their residency and after completion of training, they will take two exams to gain initial certification in diagnostic radiology: the Qualifying (Core) Exam and the Certifying Exam.

-, offered after 36 months of residency training, is image rich and computer based; it covers 18 subspecialty and modality categories.
-Candidates must pass overall and in each category to receive a passing result.
+, offered after 36 months of residency training, is image rich and computer based; it covers 16 subspecialty and modality categories.
+Candidates must pass overall and in physics to receive a passing result.

 The Certifying Exam